rangle/ngCourse2/handout/15-bootstrapping.md

 ```
 [View Example](http://plnkr.co/edit/xZLEIX601g0TqsEOyB8y)

 Here we have imported `ROUTER_PROVIDERS` as an application wide Provider that can be configured in our root Component.
-Since we have injected `ROUTER_PROVIDERS` as an application wide Provider, we can also use useful router directives in any Component we want, thus allowing us to interact with the router at any point in our application.
+Since we have injected `ROUTER_PROVIDERS` as an application wide Provider, we can also employ useful router directives in any Component we want, thus allowing us to interact with the router at any point in our application.